 Alberta // BC // Nova Scotia // Ontario

 We believe God calls us to “go” and minister where people are, not just to wait for them to come to where we are at 11 on Sunday morning.
 That is the mandate of Christ’s “Great Commission” in the Bible.

 Clergy Support Memorial Church is an independent Christian Church and part of the emerging church movement.

-Our emphasis is not on buildings as in the traditional churches.
-Our emphasis is on outreach to those members of the public who have no source of Pastoral Care through House Churches, Weddings, Funerals, Baptisms, Visitation, social media and a myriad of other pastoral methods.
+Our emphasis is not only on buildings as in the traditional churches.
+An important part of our ministry is outreach to those members of the public who have no source of Pastoral Care.
+We do this through House Churches, Weddings, Funerals, Baptisms, Visitation, social media and a myriad of other pastoral methods.